 Unlike the other scales we evaluated, the Fitbit Aria uses your home Wi-Fi network to sync data.
 On the plus side, that means you don’t have to worry about the scale being in Bluetooth range of your smartphone.
 But the setup is a little persnickety, particularly because it switches from an internal Wi-Fi network to your own.
 If you buy this as a holiday gift, expect to be invited for dinner to perform family tech support.

 The real power comes from the Fitbit Aria’s data tracking.
 You can set goals, and use the dashboard on the Fitbit app or website to see graphs that track your progress.
 It doesn’t sync directly with the Apple Health app, however; you need a third-party app to perform that integration.

 If you are among the many people who love their Fitbit trackers, it’s easy to add this device to your arsenal.
 Once you do so, the dashboard can help you correlate your weight and BMI to your active exercise program.

 Be sure to re-calibrate your scale at intervals.
 Usage, jostling, and moving it around can easily uncalibrated a scale to give wrong readings.

 If you use Fitbit’s or Withing’s other products, it’s easy to recommend those companies’ scales.
 Both do a good job of leveraging the scales’ weight (and other) data, alongside their other devices, to give you useful health trends.

 But if you want to keep it simple — and frugal — then there may not be a reason to invest in anything beyond the Weight Gurus unit.
-It tracks more information than you probably care about, has a mobile application that’s designed for mere mortals rather than techie or health geeks, and did I mention that it’s really affordable?
+It tracks more information than you probably care about, has a mobile application that’s designed for mere mortals rather than techie or health geeks and, again, it’s really affordable.

 The Withings WS-50 Smart Body Analyzer is not just a body weight scale; it's an integral part of a sophisticated health plan.